Mariosunny/unravel-function/README.md

 ## About
 This project is maintained by [Tyler Hurson](https://github.com/Mariosunny).
 Submit any issues or pull requests to the [official Github repo](https://github.com/Mariosunny/unravel-function).

+Check out other projects by this author:
+- [**validate-declarative**](https://www.npmjs.com/package/validate-declarative) - A simple utility for declaratively validating any Javascript object.